Greek Lamb Shanks

 Braising

-• Brown the lamb shanks very well in 2 tablespoons of the lard or oil a heavy pan, such as a cast iron skillet, then transfer to a baking dish.
-Pour off any dark fat from the pan, then add remaining tablespoon of fat and sweat the garlic until deep golden, then quickly add the onion and ginger, stir to halt the garlic cooking, and cook for 5-10 minutes more.
+- Brown the lamb shanks very well in 2 tablespoons of the lard or oil over medium high heat in a heavy pan like a cast iron skillet, then transfer the seared lamb shanks to a baking dish.
+Pour off any dark fat from the pan, then add remaining tablespoon of fat and add the garlic, cooking until deep golden in color.

-• Add the wine, scrape up any browned bits, and pour the mixture over the shanks, along with the, zest, stock, cinnamon and tomatoes.
+- Add the wine, scrape up any browned bits, and pour the mixture over the shanks, along with the, zest, stock, cinnamon and tomatoes.
 If you have a deep pan, or are cooking a smaller number of shanks, you could brown and cook the shanks in the same pot, instead of transferring them to a baking dish.
-Cover the shanks with a lid or parchment and then aluminum foil if using a large baking dish, then bake in a preheated oven at 325 for exactly 1.5 hours, or until the meat just gives when pierced with a fork.